DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 The ticket for a car left on the road during a snow event is $80.00.
 If you suspect your vehicle has been towed, please call our 24 Hour Contact Centre at 519-741-2345.

-Learn more about Kitchener's Winter Maintenance Program including Snow Events & Plowing Priorities.
-You can sign up to receive an email notice when Snow Events are declared, Click HERE then on the Subscribe To Page Updates Button, just scroll down a little and look for it on the right side of the page.
-It looks like the image below
+Learn more about Kitchener's Winter Maintenance Program including Snow Events & Plowing Priorities HERE.
+You can sign up to receive an email notice when Snow Events are declared, Click HERE then scroll down to the bottom of the page where it says Categories and select Snow Events.

 Picture